szaghi/MaTiSSe/README.md

     + required modules that are not into the standard library:
         + [markdown](https://pythonhosted.org/Markdown/);
         + [yattag](http://www.yattag.org/);
+    + optional modules that are not into the standard library:
+        + [markdown-checklist](https://github.com/FND/markdown-checklist) installable via `pip install markdown-checklist`: a Python Markdown extension for lists of tasks with checkboxes;
 + a lot of patience with the author.

 As aforementioned MaTiSSe.py relies on other programs that are shipped within MaTiSSe.py itself.
 The author would like to thank the authors of these programs singularly: